lrusik/apue.h/README.md

 # apue.h
-apue.h is a library for the boock "Advanced programming in the unix environment ed 3"
+apue.h is a library for the book "Advanced programming in the unix environment"" ed 3